lee-lindley/github_blog/_posts/2022-10-09-antijoins_with_or.md

             */
     )
 ```
-The explain plan shows the operation *FILTER* between the triplet of *another_large_result_set*,
-*some_other_table*, and *ne*.
-The filter against *some_other_table* using the index is presumably
-really a nested loop antijoin, but the one for *ne*
-must be a one by one probe of the million rows in memory for each row of *another_large_result_set*
-(unless Oracle is doing something under the covers to optimizer it).

 The picture below (Toad tree view) from the actual plan shows a *FILTER* operation with 3 components - *another_large_result_set*,
 *some_other_table*, and *ne*.
 We can tell from the fact that it shows the index lookup, that it is doing a
 one by one index probe of *some_other_table*.
 Less obvious what it is doing with *ne*, but in the absence of other
-evidence we must assume it is walking through the heap in memory looking for a match.
+evidence, we must assume it is walking through the heap in memory looking for a match.
 Maybe it has sorted it and is
 doing something smarter than that, but it is not a hash.

 | *Figure 1 - Explain Plan of Filter Operation for Antijoin with OR* |